brk-a/DSA/0x06-dsa/8-bellman_ford.md

     * it can detect negative cycles
     * application: in finance to perform arbitrage between two markets
 * negative cycle &rarr; a cycle whose net cost is less than zero
+    *  negative cycle has occurred if an algo can find a better path beyond the optimal solution

 ### bf algo